JeremyXZ/spaced-learning-backend/README.md

 Basic steps to implement the schedule:

-1) On the frontend, two panels are displayed:  Learn and revise.
+1) On the frontend, two panels are displayed:  Learn and Revise.

-2) In “Learn” areas, users are asked to fill in  these field: subject, task/topic, word-count, resources/notes, difficulty level.
+2) In “Learn” area, users are asked to fill in  these field: subject, task/topic, word-count, resources/notes, difficulty level.
 In the task field, students can paste a chunk of texts they want to memorise and Open Ai will generate a list of questions and placed in front of the text.
-When the scheduled day arrives, the questions will be displayed in the revise area and students can write down their answers after those questions.
+When the scheduled day arrives, the questions will be displayed in the "Revise" area and students can write down their answers beneath those questions.
 When they click "Get Answer", the chunk of text will appear

 3) After completing all the fields, they click ”Save Task” button and all the info input by the users will be saved to the database through Axios.